 - stool culture

-- an imaging test, such as an X-ray, a pelvic MRI scan, or a CT scan
+- an imaging test, such as an X-ray or a CT scan, or a pelvic MRI scan

 For some people, a diagnosis may be reached quickly.
-For others, finding the underlying cause may take several rounds of testing and examination.
+For others, the underlying cause may not be determined despite extensive testing.